c12yptonic/ctf-writeups/ctfs/pbjar21.md

 Miscellaneous
 {: .label .label-green .fs-1 .ml-0}

-This channel was absolutely easy and meant to be for extreme beginners, probably those who are attempting their first CTF.
+This challenge was absolutely easy and meant to be for extreme beginners, probably those who are attempting their first CTF.
 In this challenge we are given the below challenge instructions and a zip file which contained only one text file with the contents also mentioned below.